-OK so this is a bit of a chatty, personal blog post, but I get asked the following question a lot, so it made sense to put it into a blog post!
+OK so this is a bit of a chatty, personal blog post, but I get asked the following question a lot, so it made sense to put it into a blog post.
 The question is: what beauty procedures have I had done?
-And if not many, which ones would I consider getting done, or am I planning to have?
+And, would I ever consider cosmetic surgery?

 What I’ve Had Done

 Microdermabrasion is a cosmetic procedure I’ve been having over the years – probably coming up to 10 years.
 It’s literally a treatment carried out in beauty salons that uses fine crystals and a vacuum to remove dead skin cells on the face.
 It’s great for those worried about ageing, pigmentation, and poor skin texture.